abhiphirke/MdDocuTest/README.md

 # MdDocuTest

+I have created this sample project to
+  - Create a Markdown of my own with my own hands with my own contents.
-I have created this sample project to see how I can create documentation for my sample projects in quick and easy way.
-And to explore options to host it will GitHub.
+  - See how I can create documentation for my sample projects in quick and easy way.
+  - Explore options to host it will GitHub.

 Following are some subpages on this repository: